-To lift the idea of A-MLMC from the i.i.d. setting to interacting diffusions, for each $\ell$, again assuming that $2N_{\ell-1}=N_{\ell}$, we take $\{\xi^i,W^i\}_{i=1}^{N_{\ell-1}}\cup \{\xi^i,W^i\}_{i=N_{\ell-1}+1}^{N_{\ell}} = \{\xi^i,W^i\}_{i=1}^{N_{\ell}} $ and build a particle system with $N_{\ell}$ particles and two corresponding sub-particle systems with $N_{\ell-1}$ particles each.
-We remark that idea of antithetic MLMC is not new.
-A variant of the method was developed and analysed in \cite{giles2014antithetic} to avoid the problem of simulating L\'{e}vy areas for the Milstein scheme for the approximation of SDEs.
-An encouraging numerical study of A-MLMC in the context of McKean-Vlasov SDEs recently appeared in \cite{haji2018multilevel}.
-In our case, the main challenge is to show that we can get a `good' estimate on the variance for each $\ell$ of the A-MLMC estimator.
-Unlike the i.i.d. setting considered above, these particles are not independent.
-Our analysis relies heavily on the calculus on $(\mathcal{P}_2(\bR^d),W_2)$ and we follow the approach presented by P$.$ Lions in his course at Coll\`{e}ge de France \cite{lions2014cours} (redacted by Cardaliaguet \cite{cardaliaguet2010notes}).
+Our analysis of complexity relies heavily on the calculus on $(\mathcal{P}_2(\bR^d),W_2)$ and we follow the approach presented by P$.$ Lions in his course at Coll\`{e}ge de France \cite{lions2014cours} (redacted by Cardaliaguet \cite{cardaliaguet2010notes}).
 The important object in our study, similar to \cite{cardaliaguet2015master}, is the PDE written on the space $[0,T]\times \cP_2(\R^d)$, which corresponds to the lifted semigroup and comes from the It\^{o}'s formula of functionals of measures established in \cite{buckdahn2017mean} and \cite{chassagneux2014probabilistic}.
 This line of research has been recently explored in \cite[Ch.
 9]{kolokoltsov2010nonlinear} and \cite[Th.
 2.1]{mischler2015new} to obtain results of quantitative propagation of chaos for a general family of particle systems.
 We shall adopt the notion of L-derivatives (see Appendix A), as well as the notion of the class $\cM_k$ of $k$th order differentiable functions in the sense of L-derivatives (see Definition \ref{eq:classmk}).

-In the case of McKV-SDEs, the mean-square error corresponding to estimator $\cA$ is given by \\ $ \bE[(\Phi(\mclaw[T]) - \cA)^2 ] $.
-We now recall some of the observations from \cite{chassagneux2019weak}.
-To achieve a mean-square error of $O(\eps^2)$ in the approximation, by standard Monte-Carlo, the number of interactions is of the order $O(\eps^{-4})$.

-{ Unlike the i.i.d. case, the number of generated random processes is not a good proxy for the actual cost of the estimator, as particles are interacting and hence the cost of simulating an $N$-particle system is $N^2$.} We introduce the estimator